 Humans have been using apple cider vinegar – a product of fermented apple juice – to treat a myriad of health and skin issues for thousands of years.
 Apple cider vinegar is just as effective today as it’s always been, but now we know why: it has antibacterial, antiseptic, and anti-inflammatory properties which make it perfect for treating cystic acne.

-Similar to honey, the antioxidants in apple cider vinegar work to remove free radicals and other toxins present on your skin’s surface, resulting in less pain and inflammation following treatment.
+Similar to honey, when used as a cystic acne home remedy, the antioxidants in apple cider vinegar work to remove free radicals and other toxins present on your skin’s surface, resulting in less pain and inflammation following treatment.
 At the same time, your skin gets exfoliated by the malic acid which is also found in the vinegar, drying out the extra sebum produced by the sebaceous glands on your face.

 Additionally, apple cider vinegar helps in balancing out the pH levels of your skin which can be thrown all out of whack as a result of cystic acne.